By learning English, you will learn how to master the art of its grammar, syntax, vocabulary but you will also touch on its poetry and culture.

+You might consider introducing your dissertation with an English quote or tasking your students to do so.
 There is nothing better than starting an essay with the value of a quote from Oscar Wilde, Nelson Mandela or Albert Einstein.

 Internet users are most interested in the following types of quotes:

-Quoting a source shows how much research you’ve done and also strengthens your work by bringing outside support to your ideas.
+Citing your sources shows how much research you’ve done and also strengthens your work by bringing outside support to your ideas.